faster-cpython/ideas/3.13/engine.md

 ### Fixed number of exit objects

-Since the vast majority of exits will not need patching, we do not want to pass the offset, so we need to store the offset in the executor.
+Since the vast majority of exits will not need to be modified (only those that get hot), we do not want to pass the offset of the exit, so we need to store the offset in the executor.

 Since there is a fixed number of micro-ops allowed in a superblock (currently 512), we have an upper bound on the offset.
 We will preallocate one exit object per possible offset.

 ### Exit data

-* The offset/location of the pointer: Implicit if we embed the exit pointer in the exit data
+* The offset/location of the exit pointer: Not needed if the exit pointer is stored in the exit data.
 * The target: Has a maximum value of about 10**9, so store as a `uint32_t`
 * Any relevant known type information: Format TBD.
   We don't need to decide on the format of this data for now.